envisioning/technology-graph/README.md

 # Technology Graph
 ## An experiment in identifying relationships between all technologies.

 ### Objective
-- Index all publically disclosed technologies.
+- Index all publicly disclosed technologies.
 - Indicate relationships between them, such as dependencies or enablers
 - Create a comprehensive knowledge graph of Kevin Kelly's [Technium](https://kk.org/thetechnium/the-seventh-kin/).
-- Identify the interdependency between *all* technologies, as per James Burke's [Connections](https://archive.org/details/james-burke-connections_s01e01).
+- Identify the interdependence between *all* technologies, as per James Burke's [Connections](https://archive.org/details/james-burke-connections_s01e01).
-- Create common understanding about the *definition* of technology ([[What is Technology]]).
+- Create common understanding about the definition of technology ([[What is Technology]]).
-- Provide a standardized framework around which anyone can analyze the *technologial ecosystem*.
+- Provide a standardized framework around which anyone can analyze the technological ecosystem.
-- Help non-experts undertand the *nature* of technology and its fundamental interconnectedness.
+- Help non-experts understand the nature of technology and its fundamental interconnections.

 ---